davidnotplay/my-go-structs/README.md

 Item iterface
 -------------
 The `Item` interface is the data type used as item in all structs.
-Any item you want use in the structs must implements the this interface.
+Any item you want use in the structs must implements this interface.

 - [Official documentation](https://godoc.org/github.com/davidnotplay/my-go-structs#Item)